arkabagchi1993/GROMACS_Files/README.md

 -------------- With Matplot (Jupyter notebook)-----------------
 1. Install jupyter notebook in a conda environment by typing, `conda install jupyter notebook` or `pip install jupyter notebook`.
-2. Install `MDAnalysis` in the same conda environment.
+2. Install `MDAnalysis` in the same conda environment with `pip install MDAnalysis` command.
 3. Open jupyter notebook and open Python3 kernel (from 'New').
 4. Paste the lines from the [mdanalysis_hbond.py](mdanalysis_hbond.py).
 5. Give the proper input files in the `/path/to/input/files` section (the final trajectory file named `md_center.xtc` and the final tpr file named `md.tpr`) and change the `start=` frame according to your query.